Your early learning and childcare options

 - Pregnancy and Baby Payment

 You can apply from 24 weeks pregnant up to the day your baby is 6 months old.
-If you get the payment for your 1st child, you'll be paid £600.
-You'll get £300 for your 2nd or 3rd child, or any child after these.
+If you get the payment for your 1st child, you'll be paid £642.35.
+You'll get £321.20 for your 2nd or 3rd child, or any child after these.
+If you have a multiple birth, you get one extra payment of £321.20, called the multiple birth supplement.

 - Early Learning Payment